tartansh3ll/tartansh3ll.github.io/_posts/2025-04-22-htb-cicada.md

 ## Exploitation

-I found an [article] [https://www.hackingarticles.in/windows-privilege-escalation-sebackupprivilege/]which explained the exploit and how it can be leveraged to attain a privesc.
+I found an [article](https://www.hackingarticles.in/windows-privilege-escalation-sebackupprivilege/) which explained the exploit and how it can be leveraged to attain a privesc.

 Since our user can read all files in the system, we can use this to pull out sensitive information back to our attacking machine.